-Before the foundation is laid for what it is that teachers should know about formal grammar, perhaps it is best to describe some of the assumptions about formal grammar as presented by Constance Weaver, which are: humans learn easily, simply by being exposed; grammar exercises will help students correct themselves automatically; knowledge acquired, will automatically transfer to writing; people will master the socially prestigious conventions of spoken or written usage and that the study of grammar will help people master another language more readily.
+Before the foundation is laid for what teachers are “supposed” to know about teaching grammar, maybe we should know about formal grammar.
+Perhaps it is best to describe some of the assumptions about formal grammar as presented by Constance Weaver, which are that: humans learn easily, simply by being exposed; grammar exercises will help students correct themselves automatically; knowledge acquired, will automatically transfer to writing; people will master the socially prestigious conventions of spoken or written usage and that the study of grammar will help people master another language more readily.
+Are these assumptions true?

-Once these assumptions are understood or agreed upon, we then have to take a look at the research that has been conducted upon these topics of grammatical discourse.
+Once these assumptions are understood or agreed upon, we can take a look at the research that has been conducted regarding these topics of grammatical discourse.
 According to the research conducted by different institutions (i.e. Curriculum Commission of the National Council of Teachers of English), the traditional way of teaching grammar does not hold up to the standards to which are bestowed upon them; meaning, that all of the assumptions as listed above, are not entirely true, in fact, some of them are not true at all.

 Here it is: what teachers need to know is that the traditional method of teaching grammar is not as effective as it is thought to be, therefore, teachers should incorporate a more useful methodology in their class room.
 Other styles that teachers can use are structural and transformational grammar.